5 Investments Every Woman Should Make Right Now

 My experience led me to develop the Invest(Her) strategy: 5 Ways Every Woman Should Invest in Herself Right Now.

 InvestHer strategy #1: Invest in the right neighborhood.
 As a real estate investor, I learned the exact same house in two different neighborhoods could have very different values.
 Community matters.
 And the same is true for us women.
 We must ask ourselves, do the people in our community increase our value or diminish it?
 This means we must evaluate toxic relationships and set clear boundaries.
 It is important to deliberately surround ourselves with encouragers, mentors, and accountability partners who strengthen our community and well-being, not weaken it.

 InvestHER strategy #5: Invest in Your Plans by creating routines around your priorities.
 Every successful builder draws up plans before they start building.
 Then brick-by-brick they build.
 In our lives, our routines are the bricks.
 Without a routine, we simply show up where the calendar dictates.
 The calendar runs our life.
-Dissatisfied with this approach, I began wakingup an hour earlier to take back control of my calendar.
+Dissatisfied with this approach, I began waking up an hour earlier to take back control of my calendar.
 That hour is a gift I give myself daily.
 During that hour, I work on myself, my plans and dreams.
 Often, we must re-evaluate our priorities, and put them on the calendar.
 This investment strategy puts our priorities back in control, by allowing our priorities to drive our calendar, not the other way around.
-You can find more details on this purposeful prioritization process on my webpage www.najahdrakes.com.
 Changing your routine and priorities will change your life.

 So, if your calendar is driving your priorities instead of the other way around, take your power back.
 Invest in your most important asset: yourself.
-And, watch your most important investments grow.
+And, watch your most important investment grow.